Old, Northamptonshire

 Old (previously Wold and before that Wolde) is a village and civil parish in West Northamptonshire, England.
 At the time of the 2001 census, the parish's population was 308 people, and the population increased to 490 at the 2011 Census.

-It is near the village of Walgrave, and has a church, village hall, pub and park.
-It was once home to the haulage company Knights of Old, but they are now based in Kettering.
-As with many villages the number of farms has decreased; two shops, a blacksmith, a butcher and a second pub also disappeared.
+Old is near the village of Walgrave, and has a church, village hall, pub and park.
+It was once home to the haulage company Knights of Old, but they were later based in Kettering.
+As with many villages, the number of farms has decreased; two shops, a blacksmith, a butcher and a second pub also disappeared.

 History

 The village's name means 'High forest'.

 Old is an ancient community, known in 1086 as Walda in the ancient domesday hundred of Mawsley.

 The village was the beneficiary of a large legacy left to it by the Rev. John Tounson, a previous rector of the parish several hundred years ago, and each year various needy residents of the village receive supplements.
 In 1971, it was reported that the small plot of land bequeathed by the Rev. Tounson had been sold for £238,000.

-Robert Woodford, the noted 17th-century diarist, was born at Old in 1606, a son of Robert Woodford and his wife Jane Dexter.
+Robert Woodford, the noted 17th-century diarist, was born in Old in 1606, a son of Robert Woodford and his wife Jane Dexter.
 He appears to have grown up in the parish.